dossdortival/guessing-game/README.md

 - [Contributing](#contributing)
 - [License](#license)

----

 ## Features ✨

 - **Custom Range**: Specify your own minimum and maximum values for the guessing range.
 - **Colored Output**: Enjoy a colorful command-line interface (can be disabled).
-- **Hints**: Get hints like "Too small!", "Too big!", or "You are close!" to guide your guesses.
+- **Hints**: Get hints like "You're way too low!", or "You're way too high!" to guide your guesses.
 - **Play Again**: After winning, you can choose to play again or exit the game.

----

 ## Installation 🛠️